 Do I know OB/GYN’s and midwives?

 I know many OB/GYN’s and midwives.
 Even though Motherhood Center is centrally located in Houston, many of our clients are in the surrounding metro area, so our list of physicians isn’t geographically limited to the medical center.
-Finding the right physician for a client can be a challenge – clients have many different reasons for seeking out a care provider and determining what qualifications and skills are most important to them is key in pointing them in the right direction.
+Finding the correct physician for a client can be challenging – clients have many different reasons for seeking a care provider, and determining what qualifications and skills are most important to them is vital in pointing them in the right direction.

 Are you searching for a physician or midwife?
-Check out this article with tips and pointers to guide you along during your search for the perfect provider!
+Check out this article with tips and pointers to guide you while searching for the perfect provider!

 Which is better for me to use, an OB/GYN or midwife?

 It is important to feel very comfortable with your provider and their staff.
-Feeling reassured, confident and at ease with your OB/GYN or midwife is the most important factor when choosing a provider.
-Pregnancy, childbirth and of course, the “fourth trimester” are all crucial parts of a woman’s life – a time she will never forget!
+Feeling reassured, confident, and at ease with your OB/GYN or midwife is the most important factor when choosing a provider.
+Pregnancy, childbirth, and the “fourth trimester” are crucial parts of a woman’s life – a time she will never forget!

 If you would like to sit down and discuss your options, don’t hesitate to call 713-963-8880 or send me an email to firstname.lastname@example.org and let’s set up a maternity consultation!
-After discussing your needs and wishes, I’m better able to point you in the right direction and assist you with finding the perfect practitioner for their pregnancy.
+After discussing your needs and wishes, I can better point you in the right direction and assist you with finding the perfect practitioner for their pregnancy.